deckhouse/sds-local-volume/docs/USAGE.md

 ## Creating volume snapshots

 {{< alert level="warning" >}}
-The ability to work with volume snapshots is available only in commercial editions of Deckhouse and only when using LVM Thin volumes.
+The ability to work with volume snapshots is available only in commercial editions of Deckhouse Kubernetes Platform and only when using LVM-thin volumes.

 To work with volume snapshots, the [snapshot-controller](/modules/snapshot-controller/) module must be connected.
 {{< /alert >}}